 Rolling Linux one year later

 It’s been a little over a year since I switched from Ubuntu to Arch Linux.
-Both distributions are major players in the Linux world, though Ubuntu clearly has the larger market share.
+Both distributions are major players in the Linux world, although Ubuntu clearly has the larger market share.
 While it may seem like a choice between apple pie and cherry pie to some, these distributions actually have very different characteristics.
 Ubuntu is targeted at non-technical users and has a 6 months / 2 years release cycle for latest / LTS versions.
 Arch is targeted at technical users and has a rolling release model.
 The latter has been the main reason why I made the switch in 2018.

 There is a lot to say in favour of Arch.
 The installation is entirely manual and although it takes much longer than an installation with an automated graphical installer, you get to configure your system exactly as you need it.
 I consider that a big advantage.
 Unlike in Ubuntu, you won’t have a bunch of applications and services that you don’t need.
 These may eat up system resources and could present maintenance issues down the road.
 Being always up-to-date is likewise an advantage.
-On Arch, you will never run into a situation where you have to install manual upgrades.
+On Arch, you will never run into a situation where you have to install package-breaking upgrades.
 It’s always fresh.

 Since system updates are performed manually on Arch, you get to decide how often you want to refresh your system.
 I’d recommend a minimum of monthly updates, so that you can take advantage of the latest security patches.
 I usually run it every week.
 The Arch package manager (pacman) is easy enough to use and its dependency management is very reliable.
 In some rare cases, where you absolutely need an older version of a certain package, pacman allows you to selectively downgrade packages.
 To that end, the system keeps a cache of previous package versions which facilitates rollbacks.